 If that happens and you own commercial properties, will you have difficulty leasing your premises?
 Will this affect the value of your commercial properties?
 Will workers need to live as close to the city centre or will there be a move further out to the suburbs where property prices are lower when they no longer have to commute?
 Does that mean that the highly sought-after properties close to the city will no longer be as highly sought after?
 Will that result in a drop in value of those properties?
 Who knows!
+All I know is that we must be prepared for this.
 Doing business after Covid-19 will change.

-The awareness of our inter-connectivity will likely see an increase in outsourcing.
-Covid-19 will have gotten us used to talk to our employees on Zoom and Skype, etc. It will have gotten us used to working remotely.
+The awareness of our interconnectivity will likely see an increase in outsourcing.
+Covid-19 will have gotten us used to talk to our employees on Zoom, etc. It will have gotten us used to working remotely.
 Many businesses will have realised that the business continued to operate fine with remote workers.
 Meeting face to face will have proven to be unnecessary especially in certain industries such as bookkeeping, accounting and financial services.

 Companies will be looking to cut costs.
 And what better way to cut costs than to go overseas to countries where the labour cost is much lower and potentially save up to two-thirds of your labour costs.
 The thinking will be that if you can connect remotely with your employees in your own country, why not overseas?
 Why not, indeed?

 I’m currently walking my clients through the changes they will have to adapt to.
 It’s no good complaining about it.
 You have to adapt.
 And adapt FAST.
-The current conversation suggest that this crisis will last for at least 6 months.
-That’s about as long as you got.
 In business, it is always FIRST to the post who wins.
 Speed is everything.
 Act now.
-Don’t wait till the crisis end before you make your change.
+Don’t wait for everyone else to change before you make your change.
 If you are an employee, what change should you be making now to prepare for the possible loss of work to outsourcing?
 The general agreed view is that you must upskill so that you can do the work that cannot be outsourced overseas.
 Doing business after Covid-19 will change.

 In fact, China has ranked as the world’s biggest exporter of goods since 2009 – including being the world’s largest exporter of toilet paper accounting for 12% of the global market.
 The run on toilet paper in all countries will possibly have been caused by the fear that toilet paper will run out because of the lockdown in China.
 Have a look at all the products sitting in your home.
 How many of those have “MADE IN CHINA” labels?